 and the stomach.
 At the end of the tube inside the esophagus is a sensor that measures

 Capsule endoscopy.
-A capsule endoscopy helps healthcare providers examine the small intestine, because
+This test helps healthcare providers look at the small intestine.
+It's used because

-traditional procedures, such as an upper endoscopy or colonoscopy, cannot reach this
+traditional procedures, such as an upper endoscopy or colonoscopy, can't reach this

 part of the bowel.
-This procedure is helpful in identifying causes of bleeding, detecting
+This procedure is helpful in finding causes of bleeding, polyps,

-polyps,

 inflammatory bowel disease, ulcers, and tumors of the small intestine.
-A sensor
+A sensor device

-passes through the colon and is eliminated in the stool within 24 hours.
+capsule passes through the colon and exits your body in your stool in about 24 hours.

 Gastric manometry.
 This test measures electrical and muscular activity in the stomach.
 The healthcare

-provider passes a thin tube down the patient's throat into the stomach.
+provider passes a thin tube down your throat into your stomach.
 This tube contains

 a wire that takes measurements of the electrical and muscular activity of the stomach

 as it digests foods and liquids.
-This helps show how the stomach is working,
+This test helps show how the stomach is working.

-and if there is any delay in digestion.
+It can see if there is any delay in digestion.
 This test can be extended into the